Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Experiments

 \paragraph{Semantic v.s.
 Appearance} Specifically, ASVR incorporating semantic supervision alone yields the highest average performance across benchmarks, outperforming even the dual supervision setting that combines both appearance and semantic visual indices.
 In contrast, applying appearance-only supervision degrades model performance compared to the baseline.
 These results highlight that guiding the LVLM to reconstruct and perceive high-level semantic visual information of the input image, rather than low-level appearance details, more effectively enhances its multimoda understanding capabilities.

-\paragraph{Continuous vs. Discrete} We adopt SigLIP-ViT-SO400M/14@384~\citep{zhai2023siglip} to provide continuous visual features, while employing visual semantic tokenizer from Dualtoken~\citep{song2025dualtokenunifyingvisualunderstanding} to generate discrete visual features; both approaches aligned with textual semantics.
+\paragraph{Continuous vs. Discrete} We adopt SigLIP-ViT-SO400M/14@384~\citep{zhai2023siglip} to provide continuous visual features, while employing visual semantic tokenizer VQ-SigLIP~\citep{song2025dualtoken} to generate discrete visual features; both approaches aligned with textual semantics.
 Our experimental results indicate that, regardless of whether autoregressive semantic visual supervision is applied, the configuration of using continuous visual features consistently outperforms its discrete features counterpart arcoss all benchmarks.
 This performance gap may be attributed to image feature degradation introduced by vector quantization in discrete encoding, which can lead to loss of fine-grained visual information crucial for downstream multimoda understanding.
+More ablations on semantic tokenizers, training strategies and visual supervision are provided in Appendix~\ref{ablation}.

 \paragraph{Discussion} The combination of visual encoder for provide visual features and visual semantic tokenizer for constructing semantic visual supervision targets proves to the most effective model configuration.
 The visual encoder avoids the visual information loss typically introduced by vector quantization, thereby providing better visual inputs for the LMM.
 Meanwhile, semantic supervision guides the LVLM reconstruct high-level, semantically meaningful aspects of the image, which are benefit for multimoda understanding.Notably, our findings demonstrate that continuous visual inputs with discrete semantic visual supervision targets can be seamlessly integrated into the unified autoregressive next-token prediction paradigm in the same manner as language.
 This formulation enables the LVLM to reconstruct and perceive visual semantic information, enhancing LVLM's capacity for comprehensive multimoda understanding.
+We further demonstrate that the unified autoregressive modeling paradigm consistently surpasses its denoising-based counterpart~\citep{wang2024reconstructivevisualinstructiontuning}, with results provided in the Section~\ref{app:ross}.